WebAssembly/spec/proposals/jit-interface/Explainer.md

 The main component of this idea is a new core Wasm bytecode, `func.new`, which creates a new function at runtime from bytecode stored in Wasm memory.

 ```
-  func.new $mt $ft $scope: [at at] -> [(ref $ft)]
+  func.new $mt $ft $env: [at at] -> [(ref $ft)]
   where:
   - $mt = memory at limits
   - $ft = func [t1*] -> [t2*]
-  - $scope = export*
+  - $env = export*

 ```

 This bytecode has immediates:
   - a memory index, indicating the memory which contains the code for the new function
   - a function type, indicating the signature of the new function
-  - a scope, indicating a list of functions, tables, globals, tags, and memories that new code may legally access
+  - an environment, indicating a list of functions, tables, globals, tags, and memories that new code may legally access

 At runtime, this instruction takes operands:
   - start, an integer indicating the start offset within the memory of the code
   - length, an integer indicating the length of the code

 The memory index and function type are straightforward.
-The `$scope` immediate is an explicit enumeration of the module contents the new code may reference.
+The `$env` immediate is an explicit enumeration of the module contents the new code may reference.
-In particular, `$scope` produces a new index space for types, globals, functions, memories, etc. For compactness of the bytecode, and to reuse the same scope for multiple different `func.new` instructions, `$scope` will be factored out to its own section rather than inline as immediates.
+In particular, `$env` produces a new index space for types, globals, functions, memories, etc. For compactness of the bytecode, and to reuse the same environment for multiple different `func.new` instructions, `$env` will be factored out to its own section rather than inline as immediates.

-To execute the instruction, the engine first copies the bytes of code from the Wasm memory, then validates the bytecode under a module context corresponding to `$scope` and a function context corresponding to the expected function signature `$ft`.
+To execute the instruction, the engine first copies the bytes of code from the Wasm memory, then validates the bytecode under a module context corresponding to `$env` and a function context corresponding to the expected function signature `$ft`.
 Upon out of bounds memory access or validation error, the instruction traps.
 If validation of the code is successful, the engine creates an internal representation of a new function and pushes a non-null reference to it onto the operand stack.
 The function's *store* is derived from the store under which the instruction was executed; i.e. the new function's instance is (a subset of) the caller's instance.

-## A new section: JIT scope
+## A new section: JIT environment

-A scope defines what declarations are accessible to new code passed to a `func.new` instruction.
+An environment defines what declarations are accessible to new code passed to a `func.new` instruction.
-We introduce a new "scope" section to factor out the list of accessible declarations so that `func.new` may refer to a scope by index rather than listing declarations individually.
-A scope section allows declaring multiple scopes to allow different `func.new` instructions different accessibility.
+We introduce a new "environment" section to factor out the list of accessible declarations so that `func.new` may refer to an environment by index rather than listing declarations individually.
+An environment section allows declaring multiple environments to allow different `func.new` instructions different accessibility.
-A scope consists of a list of declarations (similar to export declarations, but without names).
+An environment consists of a list of declarations (similar to export declarations, but without names).
-The order of declarations in a scope creates new index spaces, i.e. it *renumbers* the declarations from the surrounding module, starting each respective index space over from 0.
+The order of declarations in an environment creates new index spaces, i.e. it *renumbers* the declarations from the surrounding module, starting each respective index space over from 0.

 ## An example

-Putting the pieces together, we can write an example that uses a memory and a scope and creates new functions at runtime.
+Putting the pieces together, we can write an example that uses a memory and an environment and creates new functions at runtime.

 ```
 (module